dant00ine/Bootcamping/README.md

 ## To get all Bootcamps Data
-	run to see all tasks : rake -T (find Bootcamps) run to get all       : rake bootcamps:scrape run to destroy all   : rake bootcamps:delete_bootcamp_all
+	run to see all tasks : rake -T (find Bootcamps) run to get all       : rake bootcamps:get_all run to destroy all   : rake bootcamps:del_all